Martially/community/contributors/design-proposals/volume-snapshotting.md

     * It seems that the API route is a bit more feasible in implementation and can also be fully utilized.

-        * Can the API call methods on VolumePlugins?
-Yeah via controller
+        * Can the API calls methods on VolumePlugins?
+Yeah,via controller.

-    * The scheduler gives users functionality that doesn’t already exist, but required adding an entirely new controller
+    * The scheduler gives users functionality that doesn’t already exist, but required adding an entirely new controller.

 * Should the list and restore operations be part of v1?

 * Do we call them snapshots or backups?

-    * From the SIG email: "The snapshot should not be suggested to be a backup in any documentation, because in practice is is necessary, but not sufficient, when conducting a backup of a stateful application."
+    * From the SIG email: "The snapshot should not be suggested to be a backup in any documentation, because in practice is necessary, but not sufficient, when conducting a backup of a stateful application."

 * At what minimum granularity should snapshots be allowed?